learningequality/sample-channels/channels/ricecooker_channel/README.md

     - `exercise` (json)

-Side effects:

-  - Channel created on Kolibri Studio
+Operation:

-     - Check channel metadata valid
+  - Check channel tree and metadata valid
-     - Begin transaction
+  - Calls Studio internal APIs (sequence of steps using multiple API endpoints)
-       - Upload structure
+    - Upload tree structure
-       - Get files diff for files alrady on Studio
+    - Get files diff for files already on Studio
     - Upload new files
     - Commit tree
+  - Channel created on Kolibri Studio
     - optional: ACTIVATE / PUBLISH

 Outputs:

-  - URL of channel studio where you can view for (review, ACTIVATE/PUBLISH/etc.)
+  - URL of channel on Kolibri Studio where you can view, review, ACTIVATE/PUBLISH, etc.